Specialty Wood Options:

 Wood that is cut from red or white oak timbers and then planed into flooring material is highly desirable because of its strength, tight grains, and rich array of color.
 Tones can range from a blonde to a nutty brown patina.

 We periodically source other wood species such as chestnut and hickory.
-Inquire about options and availability here.
+Call our office or inquire about options and availability here.

 Surface Finish Options

 One unique aspect of working with reclaimed wood is the ability to customize the texture of original surfaces depending on the character of flooring you desire.
 This gives you the freedom to choose a rustic or clean look, while maintaining original and authentic character, unlike anything produced in conventional flooring mills.
 We offer four surface finish options: True Grit 100% Original, Rustic 50% Original, Natural 25% Original, and Timeless 100% Clean.

 With its untouched original surface and historic patina, our True Grit 100% Original floors have the authentic look of a rustic cabin or barn.
 To complement the more rustic surface, freshly milled edge profiles ensure tight fitting joinery and consistent installation.
 100% original surface barn boards are wire brushed to gently smooth any surfaces that are too rough for everyday use.